-A layer of velvety chocolate fudge topped with a creamy peanut butter layer is a treat no one will turn down!
+A layer of creamy chocolate fudge swirled with a creamy peanut butter fudge layer is a treat no one will turn down!
 Make this classic Chocolate Peanut Butter fudge to enjoy with those you love.

 Why this recipe works

-It gets its perfect velvety soft texture thanks to an ideal ratio of butter to cream to solid chocolate.
-Marshmallows melted in with the chocolate help the fudge stay smooth as it solidifies instead of getting crackly or crumbly like other recipes.
+- Marshmallows melted in with the chocolate help the fudge stay smooth as it solidifies instead of getting crumbly like other recipes.

-- Make sure to use sweetened condensed milk, not evaporated milk in the peanut butter fudge layer.
+- Peanut Butter layer- Make sure to use sweetened condensed milk, not evaporated milk in the peanut butter fudge layer.

 Step by Step Instructions